kaushiksridhar17/ticket-resale/engine/bench/results.md

 ticket was handed to two people or lost.
 The benchmark exits non-zero if either property fails, so it is a test as much as a measurement.

-Latency is higher here than in the API numbers above because ten thousand accounts are hitting one process from one machine, and the load generator is competing with the server for the same cores.
+Latency is higher here than the in-process numbers above because ten thousand accounts are hitting one process from one machine, and the load generator is competing with the server for the same cores.
 The engine's own share of each request stays in the microseconds; the wait